geek-kb/k8s_security/docs/attack_vectors/privileged_container_escape.md

 # Container Escape

 A **container escape** occurs when an attacker breaks out of the container isolation boundary and gains access to the underlying host system.
-This can lead to **root-level access**, data tampering, persistence, and lateral movement across the cluster.
+This leads to a full compromise of the node, potentially including root access, system tampering, and lateral movement across the cluster.

 ---

-## Exploitation Steps: Breaking Out of the Container Runtime
+## Exploitation Steps

-An attacker targets a container with overly permissive configurations that allow host-level access.
+An attacker targets a misconfigured container with elevated privileges.
+The following pod manifest is a **prerequisite** for all container escape paths, as it grants the attacker access to sensitive host namespaces and kernel features.

-### 1. Deploy a Privileged Pod
+### Deploy a Privileged Pod

-The attacker deploys a pod with elevated privileges, including:

-- `privileged: true`
-- `hostPID: true`
-- `allowPrivilegeEscalation: true`
-- `runAsUser: 0`

 ```yaml
 apiVersion: v1